 - Pulse in eggs, coconut oil, and maple syrup until thoroughly combined

-- Fill each well of the donut mold half way full of batter
+- Fill each well of a donut mold half way full of batter

 - Remove doughnuts from pan and place on a cooling rack

-- Use a knife to cut hole in center of each doughnut
+- Use a paring knife to cut hole in center of each doughnut

 - In a saucepan, melt chocolate chips and shortening